Kong/docs.konghq.com/app/plugins/jwt.md

 The request will be inspected by Kong, whose behavior depends on the validity of the JWT:

-request                        | proxied to upstream API  | response status code
+request                        | proxied to upstream service | response status code
 --------                       |--------------------------|---------------------
 has no JWT                     | no                       | 401
 missing or invalid `iss` claim | no                       | 401